IslayTzash/stellaris-tech-tree/README.md

 # Overview of Game File Parsing

-Many of the Stellaris game rules are captured in YAML files.
+The Stellaris game rules are captured in text data files.
 Looking in /steamapps/common/Stellaris/common there are folders for many of the games basic concepts.

 | |  | |  |
 |--- | --- | --- | --- |